qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_oracle_raster.rst

 Firstly, the Oracle GeoRaster Plugin must be enabled using the Plugin Manager (see Section :ref:`load_core_plugin`).
-The first time you load a GeoRaster in QGIS, you must create a connection to the Oracle database that contains the data.
+The first time you load a GeoRaster in
+|qg|, you must create a connection to the Oracle database that contains the data.
 To do this, begin by clicking on the |oracle_raster| :sup:`Select GeoRaster` toolbar button, it will open the :guilabel:`Select Oracle Spatial GeoRaster` dialog window.
 Click on **[New]** to open the dialog window, and specify